gsonnenf/Gstc.Collections.ObservableLists/README.md

 ## How do I get started?

 The `ObservableList<T>` should work somewhat similar to the standard .NET `ObservableCollection<T>`.

-First, add the nuget package
+First, add the nuget package [ https://www.nuget.org/packages/Gstc.Collections.ObservableLists ] or checkout the code and include it in you project.

-[ https://www.nuget.org/packages/Gstc.Collections.ObservableLists ] or checkout the code and include it in you project.
-(The 2.0 version has not yet been updated!
-StayTuned!)
-Next utilize code from the following examples or check out the ***Gstc.Collections.ObservableLists.ExampleTest*** namespace!
+Next utilize code from the following examples or look at the github examples in the ***Gstc.Collections.ObservableLists.ExampleTest*** namespace!

 The following example shows usage of an `ObservableList<T>` :